RyanT5/yl-training/content/post/module-F.md

 [World](https://www.scouts.org.uk/scouts/awards/world/),
 [Community Impact](https://www.scouts.org.uk/staged-badges/community-impact/)

-## Additional needs and disabilities
+## Additional Needs and Disabilities

 Additional needs and disabilities may be visible or invisible, and the needs of each young person will be unique.
 Some may occur for a limited period of time.
 For example, a broken arm, an illness, or some emotional needs due to a family break-up, are all temporary needs.